 Keywords such as the following can also be used:

-- '[name of person] interviews' eg 'Smout interview'
+- '[name of person] interviews', for example 'Smout interviews'

-Use the ‘Add limits’ drop down menu to limit your search to audio material.
+Use the ‘Limit your search' options to limit your search to audio material.

-If an interview is available to listen to online, a 'Listen online' icon will appear next to the catalogue record.
+If an interview is available to listen to online, a 'Listen' icon will appear at the top of the catalogue record.
 Click on this or the 'Online Access' link within the catalogue record to hear the recording.

 Oral history collections